Universal K-matrices for quantum Kac-Moody algebras: Abstract

 \section{Abstract}

-We define the notion of an \emph{almost cylindrical} bialgebra, which is roughly a quasitriangular bialgebra endowed with a universal solution of a {twisted} reflection equation, called a {twisted} universal k--matrix, yielding an action of cylindrical braid groups on tensor products of its representations.
-The definition is a nontrivial generalization of the notion of cylinder--braided bialgebras due to tom Dieck--H\"{a}ring-Oldenburg and Balagovi\'{c}--Kolb.
-Namely, the twisting involved in the reflection equation does not preserve the quasitriangular structure.
-Instead, it is only required to be an algebra automorphism, whose defect in being a morphism of quasitriangular bialgebras is controlled by a Drinfeld twist.
-We prove that examples of such new twisted universal k--matrices arise from quantum symmetric pairs of Kac--Moody type, whose controlling combinatorial datum is a pair of compatible generalized Satake diagrams.
-In finite type, this yields a refinement of the result obtained by Balagovi\'c--Kolb, producing a family of inequivalent solutions interpolating between the \emph{quasi}--k--matrix and the {\em full} universal k--matrix.
-This new framework is motivated by the study of solutions of the parameter--dependent reflection equation (spectral k--matrices) in the category of finite--dimensional representations of quantum affine algebras.
-Indeed, as an application, we prove that our construction leads to (formal) spectral k--matrices in evaluation representations of $U_qL{\mathfrak{sl}_2}$.
+We introduce the notion of a \emph{cylindrical} bialgebra, which is a quasitriangular bialgebra $H$ endowed with a universal K-matrix, \ie a universal solution of a generalized reflection equation, yielding an action of cylindrical braid groups on tensor products of its representations.
+We prove that new examples of such universal K-matrices arise from quantum symmetric pairs of Kac-Moody type and depend upon the choice of a pair of generalized Satake diagrams.
+In finite type, this yields a refinement of a result obtained by Balagovi\'c and Kolb, producing a family of non-equivalent solutions interpolating between the {quasi}-K-matrix and the {\em full} universal K-matrix.
+Finally, we prove that this construction yields formal solutions of the generalized reflection equation with a spectral parameter in the case of finite-dimensional representations over the quantum affine algebra $U_qL\mathfrak{sl}_{2}$.